survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Smoke Testing

 The idea of *smoke testing* is to verify that vital functionality works in production.
 The purpose of these tests is to give high level idea of whether the application might be working or not.
 They are light to write and can be a starting point if the codebase doesn't have any tests yet.
-You could for instance assert that the application runs correctly and then expand around that definition as you identify functionality like this.
+You could for instance assert that the application runs.
+This can be done for example by logging in and out of the application after deployment to production.

 ### Code Size

 The size of the code can be important especially for frontend related packages as you want to minimize the amount of code the client has to download and parse.
-Tools like [bundlesize](https://www.npmjs.com/package/bundlesize) and [size-limit](https://www.npmjs.com/package/size-limit) allow you to check against size through *package.json* configuration and a command line tool.
+Tools like [bundlesize](https://www.npmjs.com/package/bundlesize) and [size-limit](https://www.npmjs.com/package/size-limit) achieve this.

 ### Design by Contract